-- Arrange a surprise visit from a special friend/family member after the birth who you know she will love.
+- Arrange a surprise visit after the birth from a special friend/family member you know she will love.

 4. Quality Time

-Ways that you can show your love with quality time love language during labor and delivery:
+Ways you can show your love with the quality time love language during labor and delivery:

 - Always be right by her side.